 5 benefits of handwriting we’ll lose if it becomes extinct

-More and more, we're writing by hand less and less.
-With the ubiquity of laptops, smartphones and tablets, there's much less of a reason to break out a pen and paper when a keyboard is right at our fingertips.
-While you're generally able to write things down much faster by computer than by hand, there are plenty of things we'll be missing out on in the name of expediency.
-Here are some pretty important things that will be gone if handwriting dies away.
+More and more, we’re writing by hand less and less.
+With the ubiquity of laptops, smartphones and tablets, there’s much less of a reason to break out a pen and paper when a keyboard is right at our fingertips.
+While you’re generally able to write things down much faster by computer than by hand, there are plenty of things we’ll be missing out on in the name of expediency.

 1. Writing by hand offers a lot more cognitive stimulation

 Handwriting out your notes activates different parts of your brain than by typing them.
 It is this process that makes handwritten notes much better for learning.
-When you write by hand, you're often taking down notes at a slower pace.
-Because of this, you have to take the time to sort through the information and decide what's important enough to write down.
+When you write by hand, you’re often taking down notes at a slower pace.
+Because of this, you have to take the time to sort through the information and decide what’s important enough to write down.
 A side effect of doing this is increased recall and comprehension.
-Taking the time to dismiss information you already know or don't need to remember allows your brain to laser focus on what's really important.
+Taking the time to dismiss information you already know or don’t need to remember allows your brain to laser focus on what’s important.

 2. Handwriting shows your personality

 There are trained handwriting analysis experts for a reason.
 Everyone forms their letters differently on the page, whether in cursive or print.
 This is in part due to the different physicality of each person, but often personality also shows up in handwriting.
-If you know someone particularly well, you can probably pick out their handwriting out of a line up easily.
+If you know someone particularly well, you can probably pick out their handwriting out of a line-up easily.
 And there is nothing unique about punching keys on a keyboard.

 3. Pen and paper fosters creativity